Developer Terms and Conditions

 11.3 This Agreement may be terminated:

-(a) on written notice if the Developer fails to pay an undisputed, invoiced amount within 30 days following receipt of an initial written notice from Reapit stating that the amount is due and is unpaid;
+(a) fails to pay an undisputed, invoiced amount within 30 days following receipt of an initial written notice from Reapit stating that the amount is due and is unpaid; or

-(i) breaches a Developer Obligation; and
+(b) breaches a Developer Obligation; or

-11.4 Any termination of this Agreement pursuant to this clause shall be without prejudice to any other rights or remedies a Party may be entitled to hereunder or at law and shall not affect any accrued rights or liabilities of either Party nor the coming into or continuance in force of any provision hereof which is expressly or by implication intended to come into or continue in force on or after such termination.
+11.4 Any termination of this Agreement pursuant to this clause will be without prejudice to any other rights or remedies a Party may be entitled to hereunder or at law and will not affect any accrued rights or liabilities of either Party nor the coming into or continuance in force of any provision hereof which is expressly or by implication intended to come into or continue in force on or after such termination.

 12 CONSEQUENCES OF TERMINATION

-12.1 The following clauses shall survive termination or expiry of this Agreement: 3, 4, 5, 6, 7, 10, 12, 13, 15 and 16.
+12.1 The following clauses will survive termination or expiry of this Agreement: 3, 4, 5, 6, 7, 10, 12, 13, 15 and 16.

 12.2 Upon termination or expiry of this Agreement:

-(b) by Reapit pursuant to clause 11.3.1 (b)(ii), Reapit shall refund the Developer on a pro-rata basis any pre-paid Fees that apply from the period starting on the effective date of termination until the date that applied to the pre-paid Fees.
+(b) by the Developer pursuant to clause 11.3.2, Reapit must refund the Developer on a pro-rata basis any pre-paid Fees that apply from the period starting on the effective date of termination until the date that applied to the pre-paid Fees;

 13 NOTICES

-13.1 Any notice request instruction or other document to be given under this Agreement shall be in writing and shall be deemed to have been duly given if left at or sent by hand or by registered post or by e-mail to (i) a Party at its registered company address in England; or (ii) e-mail address set out below for such Party or such other address as one Party may from time to time designate by written notice to the other.
+13.1 Any notice request instruction or other document to be given under this Agreement must be in writing and will be deemed to have been duly given if left at or sent by hand or by registered post or by e-mail to (i) a Party at its registered company address in England; or (ii) e-mail address set out below for such Party or such other address as one Party may from time to time designate by written notice to the other.

 13.3 Notwithstanding the provisions above, a copy of any written notice sent by the Developer to Reapit must be sent by e-mail to Reapit at the e-mail to the address below: